 Madonsela is currently looking into claims of what is described as “state capture” involving a politically-connected wealthy Indian migrant family, the Guptas.

-She was due on Thursday to question Zuma over alleged misconduct including the accusations that he allowed the Gupta family to choose ministers.
+On Thursday, Madonsela questioned Zuma over alleged misconduct including the accusations that he allowed the Gupta family to choose ministers.

 Under Madonsela, the post known as the Public Protector gained a reputation as a formidable corruption buster, handing down damning findings against the state and public companies.

-But Mkhwebane, who starts work next week, said that while allegations of state corruption were important, her priority would be towards the poor.
+But Mkhwebane, who starts work next week, said that while allegations of state corruption were important, her priority would be the poor.